-An 8-week-old black German Shepherd Puppy without documentation could turn out to be a black lab German Shepherd puppy mix.
+An 8-week-old black German Shepherd puppy without documentation could turn out to be a black Labrador Retriever German Shepherd mix.

 A Black German Shepherd puppy with brown, tan, gray, silver, red, or white markings is not an all-Black German Shepherd.
 An exception to this rule is a spot of white on the chest.
-This is considered undesirable by some Black German Shepherd enthusiasts.
+Although, this is considered undesirable by some Black German Shepherd enthusiasts.

 Don’t let cute puppy eyes and sweet puppy breath sway an emotional decision that you may regret.
 Stay firm on what you want and what you are willing to pay.

 Determining if a breeder is reputable is going to require some work on your part.
-Click here to learn more about how to distinguish good dog breeders from bad ones, 12 questions to ask a dog breeder, and how to spot backyard dog breeders.
+Click here to learn more about distinguishing good dog breeders from bad ones, 12 questions to ask a dog breeder, and how to spot backyard dog breeders.

 The Black German Shepherd is an exquisite variation of the German Shepherd breed that will supply owners with years of fun, humor, adventure, companionship, and loyalty.